iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > When I first downloaded i had a app that protect me from hackers and it said that 4 ppl was trying to hack me with 317 trackers<br> :date: __2020-12-06 10:16:43__

 > I have had this app sense it came out and not once have I seen any information or gotten a notification.
 Undoubtedly no one uses this app because I work where there have been at least 20 some cases it looks as if one person would have this app, but no. Its useless<br> :date: __2020-12-01 13:49:51__

-> Having bluetooth on all the time absolutely destroys my battery life.
-I like the idea of the app but it relies on people to have the app on their phone and self report if they've been sick or not.
-Only 100k downloads.
-NC has like 10 million people...
-Thats like 0.01% of the population have the app.
-Whats the point?
-And you could have asymptomatic people all around you.
-This app should be advertised.
-How are people supposed to know about it?<br> :date: __2020-11-26 06:57:23__

-> Again, writing a review to state that it randomly stops checking for exposures.
-I think it happens when I connect/disconnect other things via bluetooth or when I turn bluetooth off/on.
-The app reads "Exposure last checked November 20" it is now the 23rd.
-Last time I wrote a review I don't think the respondent understood what I was saying - I understand how to open the app and look for the last exposure check, what I am saying is it is not checking anymore for some reason.<br> :date: __2020-11-24 04:12:18__

-> Doesn't do anything and yet covid is raising in numbers around nc.
-It would be better to know where it is so I can stay away from those areas.<br> :date: __2020-11-21 12:30:13__

-> Useless!
-Couldn't get a pin to share my positive test.
-Cumbersome.
-Pointless!<br> :date: __2020-11-20 04:00:49__